howaboutwe/ruby-style-guide/README.md

   the relevant code.
 * The annotation keyword is followed by a colon and a space, then a note describing the problem.
-* If multiple lines are required to describe the problem, subsequent lines should be indented two spaces after the `#`.

     ```Ruby
     def bar